HectiqAI/hectiqai.github.io/_posts/2020-02-16-voxmedia-collab.md

             <p>
             	<span class="font-weight-bold text-primary">The prediction should be valid on unseen data.</span><br>
             	<span class="text-muted">
-              For instance, if a user clicks on a recently published article about a new camera, the model should be able to assign the "Camera Enthusiast" segment even if the article is absent from the historical data.
+              For instance, if a user clicks on a recently published article about a new camera, the model should be able to assign the <i>Camera Enthusiast</i> segment even if the article is absent from the historical data.
             	</span>
             </p>
           </li>
         </ul>

         <p>